Your Practice Field.

 We offer 12 Wisdom Practices to cultivate Contemplative Learning.

 The 12 practices are organized in three vessels, each preparing learners to integrate wisdom into an interdependent awareness.

 - Grounding Vessel – practices 1 through 4 – develops a foundation for the fullness of being human.

-- Path Vessel – practices 5 through 8 – cultivates a practicing life to achieve direction.
+- Path Vessel – practices 5 through 8 – cultivates the practice and possibility of co-creation.

-- Fruition Vessel – practices 9 through 12 – deepens insights to co-create.
+- Fruition Vessel – practices 9 through 12 – deepens insights to achieve commitment and direction.

 = Item with PRACTICE = Item without PRACTICE